API

 denque.peekFront(); // 1

-Returns the item that is at the given index of this queue without removing it.
+Returns the item that is at the given `index` of this queue without removing it.

-The index is zero-based, so .peekAt(0) will return the item that is at the front, .peekAt(1) will return the item that comes after and so on.
+The index is zero-based, so `.peekAt(0)` will return the item that is at the front, `.peekAt(1)` will return

-The index can be negative to read items at the back of the queue. .peekAt(-1) returns the item that is at the back of the queue, .peekAt(-2) will return the item that comes before and so on.
+The index can be negative to read items at the back of the queue. `.peekAt(-1)` returns the item that is at the back of the queue,

-Returns undefined if index is not a valid index into the queue.
+Returns `undefined` if `index` is not a valid index into the queue.

 var denque = new Denque([1,2,3]);